xdanielsb/SymbolicExpressions/readme.md

 ## How to use it?

-you can write an expression as a string for instance String s = "3+4" and after that create and object of type Evaluator that receives  that string besides you can add a symbolic expressions such as  String s = " a + (h * p^34)^z " and add the values of the variables in the context.
-"An example is shown in the driver program."
+you can write an expression as a string for instance String s = "a+b" after that you write the values of the variables a  and b as follows

+a+b, a=5, b =7

+The software accept this operations
+Exponentiation ^
+Addition +
+Subtraction  -
+Multiplication *
+Concatenation &
+Modulus %

+If you want you can define another operation, "Interpreter pattern" <3

 ## Models